ray-project/kuberay/ray-operator/README.md

 Execution time =  4.855740308761597
 ```

-The output of hello world Ray code show 5 nodes in the Ray cluster
+The output of the hello world Ray code show 5 nodes in the Ray cluster
 ```
 Ray Nodes:  {'10.244.0.145', '10.244.0.143', '10.244.0.146', '10.244.0.144', '10.244.0.147'}
 ```